cbonoz/unite25/notes.md

 **Receive tips in *any* token from *any* chain, automatically swapped to your favorite stablecoin via 1inch Fusion+.**

 SwapJar is a crypto-native tip jar generator for creators, freelancers, and DAOs.
-With one simple link, anyone can send tips in any token — even from non-EVM chains like **Stellar** — and the receiver will automatically get their chosen **stablecoin** (USDC, DAI, etc.) using **1inch Fusion+** swaps.
+With one simple link, anyone can send payments in any token — even from non-EVM chains like **Stellar** — and the receiver will automatically get their chosen **stablecoin** (USDC, DAI, etc.) using **1inch Fusion+** swaps.

 Example page: http://localhost:3000/tip/bafkreie45x6lgjxn6zgdeyxsmwiaprnol3lmw4rkho2hrh6zwoxaj4354q?created=true